Comet nucleus: Modern theory

 Refractory-to-ice ratios are much higher, at least 3:1, possibly ~5:1, ~6:1, or more.

 This is a full reversal from the dirty snowball model.
 The Rosetta science team has coined the term "mineral organices," for minerals and organics with a minor fraction of ices.

-Comets and active asteroids in the outer asteroid belt demonstrate that there can be a fine line separating the two categories of objects.
+Manx comets, Damocloids, and active asteroids demonstrate that there may be no bright line separating the two categories of objects.

 Origin

 Comets, or their precursors, formed in the outer Solar System, possibly millions of years before planet formation.
 How and when comets formed is debated, with distinct implications for Solar System formation, dynamics, and geology.
 Three-dimensional computer simulations indicate the major structural features observed on cometary nuclei can be explained by pairwise low velocity accretion of weak cometesimals.
 The currently favored creation mechanism is that of the nebular hypothesis, which states that comets are probably a remnant of the original planetesimal "building blocks" from which the planets grew.

 Astronomers think that comets originate in the Oort cloud, the scattered disk, and the outer Main Belt.